 - Promoting equitable access to lower secondary education by increasing access to lower secondary education for girls and supporting equity through measures to promote girls' schooling

 - Strengthening the management of the education sector by strengthening monitoring and evaluation capacity as well as sector coordination.

 The current GPE-funded program in Mauritania has supported progress in the education sector through the achievement of the following results:

-- 131,484 girls have been provided with pedagogical kits in targeted wilayas areas
+- 146,484 girls received pedagogical kits in targeted wilayas areas,

-- A system of learning assessment has been established and is being used in schools
+- A system of learning assessment has been established and is functional

 - 10 middle schools in remote rural areas were built